-The FY 2019 and FY2018 increase in Employer Contributions was primarily the result of an increase in the actuarial accrued liability per the actuarial valuations dated 1/1/17.
-The Employer Contribution for FY 2019 and FY 2018 includes an implicit subsidy of \$562 thousand and \$214 thousand, respectively, resulting from a uniform healthcare insurance premium rate being applied to both active and retired participants.
-The increase in employer contributions in both comparative periods was primarily the result of rising healthcare insurance premiums and changes in mortality projections.
+The FY 2020 increase in Actuarial Determined Contributions was the result of the actuarial accrued liability per the actuarial valuation dated 1/1/19 and the FY 2019 increase in Actuarial Determined Contributions was the result of the actuarial accrued liability per the actuarial valuation dated 1/1/17.
+The Actuarial Determined Contributions for FY 2020 and FY 2019 includes an implicit subsidy of \$261 thousand and \$562 thousand, respectively, resulting from a uniform healthcare insurance premium rate being applied to both active and retired participants.